 No matter where you go for some European city breaks, you’re sure to have a great time.
 With these low cost city breaks, you can still have fun, even if you’re watching the pennies.
-One thing you can do to ensure your break remains low-cost, is to purchase your travel money in advance, to ensure you get the best rates.
+One thing you can do to ensure your break remains low-cost, is to purchase your travel money in advance or find out more about pound to euro, to ensure you get the best rates.
 Alternatively, you can check out more money saving tips on our blog; or start saving for your next holiday with the Money Advice Service savings calculator.

 Remember, do not buy what you can’t afford, and think carefully before taking out a loan for any non-essential purchases.

 *Please note, all prices are correct as of Tuesday 12th July 2016.